Losant/losant-docs/docs/university/course-six-workshop.md

 ![Workshop Image](/images/university/workshop.jpg)

-## Introduction

 Welcome to your workshop on the Edge Agent.
-The purpose of this workshop to get your hands dirty with the edge agent.
+The purpose of this workshop to get your hands dirty with the Edge Agent.
 In the course, we installed the agent, reviewed usage, and covered some of the edge-specific nodes.
-Now, let's put some of that to use to our example.
+Now, let's put some of that to use in our example.

 ## Review